Melodic Rap Lyrics Prompts: 10 Sing-Rap Hybrid Templates

 Sing-rap and melodic-rap prompts that produce real hybrid verses, not karaoke pop with extra ad-libs.
 Ten templates with hook-melody specs, rap-verse structure, and emotional-pivot rules.

 Melodic rap is a hybrid format, and AI gets the hybrid wrong in two opposite ways: either the whole thing reads like a pop song with no real rap verse, or the rap verse is fine but the hook has no actual melody cue.
 The fix is to lock both halves separately: the hook gets melody specs and short repeatable phrases, the verse gets bar count and flow type, and the prompt forces one emotional pivot somewhere in the song.
-Ten copy-ready templates below.
+Ten copy-ready templates are below, plus the exact section tags to paste the result straight into Suno v5.5.

 The structure these lyrics actually use